hoot-w00t/dynhost-updater/README.md

 ### Scripts
 Scripts just need to be executable, using `chmod +x your_script_file.sh`.

 You can place your scripts inside the existing `scripts` folder before installing with the `install.sh` script.
 All files inside the folder will be installed and rendered executable.

-**Note:** The program expects raw IP addresses such as `127.0.0.1`, you need to take care of the parsing inside the script, otherwise it will not work.
+**Note:** The program expects raw IP addresses such as `127.0.0.1`, you need to take care of the parsing inside the script.
+Any whitespaces will be removed by the program.

 ```bash
 #!/bin/sh